 Recommendation 7.1: “Commencing immediately, the Board should promptly publish all appropriate materials related to decision-making processes – including preliminary announcements, briefing materials provided by staff and others, detailed Minutes, and where submitted, individual Directors’ statements relating to significant decisions.
 The redaction of materials should be kept to a minimum, limited to discussion of existing or threatened litigation and staff issues such as appointments.”

-Recommendation 8: As soon as possible but no later than the start of the March 2011 ICANN meeting the Board should have a document produced and published that clearly defines the limited set of circumstances where materials may be redacted and that articulates the risks (if any) associated with publication of materials.
+Recommendation 8: As soon as possible, but no later than the start of the March 2011 ICANN meeting, the Board should have a document produced and published that clearly defines the limited set of circumstances where materials may be redacted and that articulates the risks (if any) associated with publication of materials.
 These rules should be referred to by the Board, General Counsel and staff when assessing whether material should be redacted and cited when such a decision is taken.

 Summary of ICANN’s Assessment of Implementation